mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/payments.md

 ## Preliminary Configuration

+*For testing*

+Please contact [vcp.product.voice@vonage.com](mailto:vcp.product.voice@vonage.com) providing the list of email addresses or the persons participating in the testing process, to get preconfigured account and Voice application.

+*For customers*

 To start, you should have your Stripe account ready.
 If you don't have an account yet, sign up [here](https://dashboard.stripe.com/register).

 In [Developer Preview](https://developer.vonage.com/product-lifecycle/dev-preview), Vonage will set up your payment gateway connector for you.
 [Contact Support](https://help.nexmo.com/hc/en-us/requests/new) to get it configured.